-This Article provides technical guidance for identifying, evaluating, documenting, and coordinating Illinois Tollway projects and studies on traffic generated noise.
-It further describes the Illinois Tollway's Traffic Noise Study and Abatement Policy (current version) (see Appendix B).
+This Article provides process guidance for identifying, evaluating, documenting and coordinating Illinois Tollway projects and studies on traffic generated noise as described by the Illinois Tollway's Traffic Noise Study and Abatement Policy (current version) (see Appendix D).
 This policy establishes criteria and guidelines for initiating traffic noise studies and considering traffic noise abatement.
 The policy first establishes the eligibility of a site for a traffic noise study.
 The policy then establishes when traffic noise abatement shall be considered.